allietealfano/auditorytrainingappupdated/README.md

-# Auditory Trainning App
+# Auditory Training App

 Authors: Elton Lucien, Miguel Pacillo, Fernando Diaz, Dmitrii Chzhao, Jason Francis, Taylor Rivera, Tomas Alvarez Lopez, Musa Jean, Alejandro Carvajal

 Product Owner: Alliete Alfano

-The Auditory Trainning App is currently in its first version.
+The Auditory Training App is currently in its first version.
 It is designed for adults with hearing loss who have received a hearing aid or cochlear implant and want to improve their hearing via fun games and other listening activities.